Education in Guyana

 The US$1.7 million GPE grant awarded to Guyana contributed to the achievement of the following results:

-- 509 nursery and primary grade 1 teachers have been trained in the hinterland regions and remote riverine areas,
+- The 509 nursery and primary grade 1 teachers have been trained in the hinterland regions and remote riverine areas

-- 450 learning resource kits have been distributed to schools in targeted areas,
+- 550 learning resource kits have been distributed to schools in targeted areas, and 78.60% of teachers utilized the kits during post-training classroom observations

-- A mass media campaign which promotes active primary caregiver involvement in nursery school-aged children’s literacy and numeracy development is set in motion.
+- A mass media campaign which promotes active primary caregiver involvement in nursery school-aged children’s literacy and numeracy development was developed and implemented.